senseexcel/senseexcel/README.md

 ## 5. Installation Guide

 ### 5.1 Download Software
-You can download the most recent Sense Excel software from https://www.senseexcel.com.
+You can download the current version Sense Excel software from https://www.senseexcel.com/downloads.html.

 ### 5.2 Unpack Files

 Unpack (unzip) the files from the Sense Excel directory of your download package to a location of your choosing.

-Best practice: Create a new directory in your Documents folder called Sense Excel with a sub-folder referencing the version number like %User%\Documents\Sense Excel\x.x.x
+BEST PRACTICE: Create a new directory in your Documents folder called Sense Excel with a sub-folder referencing the version number like %User%\Documents\Sense Excel\x.x.x

 ###  5.3 New Sense Excel Installation